georgesittas/rlfap-solver/README.md

 The heuristics dom-wdeg and [lcv](https://stanford.edu/~shervine/teaching/cs-221/cheatsheet-variables-models#dynamic-ordering) have been used in all trials.
 The per-instance results can be viewed in table form (.png) [here](https://github.com/GeorgeSittas/RLFAP-Solver/tree/main/results).
-I used various metrics to test the algorithms against, such as:
+I used various metrics to analyze the effectiveness of the algorithms, such as:

 - Number of visited nodes in the search tree, which is basically the number of variable assignments that were tested.
 If this value is small, it means that the program made a small number of re-assignments (backtracks), so it means that the search went well.